DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 ---
-title:"What pension does a teacher get" heading:"What pension does a teacher get"
+title: "What pension does a teacher get"
+heading: "What pension does a teacher get"
 description: |-
   The teachers' pension is one of the most generous in the country.
 Learn more about the benefits of the pension scheme once you become a teacher.
 date: "2022-11-29"